francesco-innocenti/francesco-innocenti.github.io/_posts/2025-05-20-Scaling-Predictive-Coding-to-100+-Layer-Networks.md

-local energies (as opposed to a global loss), and are trained by minimising this energy with respect to both the activities and the weights. $$\mu$$P is a theory that tells you how to scale certain parameters of your network such that the learning dynamics are stable across, or independent of, the model scale such as the width and the depth [[1]](#1).
-See my [previous post](https://francesco-innocenti.github.io/posts/2025/04/09/Infinite-Widths-&-Depths-Part-III-The-Maximal-Update-Parameterisation/) for a quick review.
+local energies (as opposed to a global loss), and are trained by minimising this energy with respect to both the activities and the weights. $$\mu$$P is a theory that tells you how to scale certain parameters of your network such that the learning dynamics are stable across, or independent of, model size such as the width and the depth [[1]](#1).
+See my [previous post](https://francesco-innocenti.github.io/posts/2025/04/09/Infinite-Widths-&-Depths-Part-III-The-Maximal-Update-Parameterisation/) for a review.

 ## Problems with standard PC
-In the paper we expose two main problems that arise when training PC networks (PCNs) at large scale:
+In the paper we expose two main problems that arise when training standard PC networks (PCNs) at large scale:
 1. the inference landscape becomes increasingly ill-conditioned with the network width, depth and training time; and
 2. the forward pass explodes or vanishes with the depth.